 This statement lists the program currently in memory to the selected device.
 Beginning and ending line labels or numbers may be specified to list parts of the program.
-With AP2.0, the typing-aid definitions can be listed.
+With KBD, the typing-aid definitions can be listed.
+LIST BIN lists the name and version number of each BIN currently in memory, along with a short description of the capabilities they provide.

 '''

 LIST

 LIST #701

 LIST #Device;Label1,Label2

 LIST 110,250

+LIST BIN

 '''

-'''

 LIST KEY #Printer

-'''